Particular/docs.particular.net/samples/sql-bridge/sample.md

 ---
 title: SQL Bridge
-summary: This sample shows how to setup a SQL subscriber so it can subscribe to events from a MSMQ publisher.
+summary: Setep a SQL subscriber so it can subscribe to events from a MSMQ publisher.
+reviewed: 2016-03-21
 related:
 - nservicebus/transports
 - nservicebus/msmq